bnosac/doc2vec/README.md

 # doc2vec

-This repository contains an R package allowing to build `Paragraph Vector` models also known as `doc2vec`.
+This repository contains an R package allowing to build `Paragraph Vector` models also known as `doc2vec` models.
 You can train the distributed memory ('PV-DM') and the distributed bag of words ('PV-DBOW') models.

 - It is based on the paper *Distributed Representations of Sentences and Documents* [[Mikolov et al.](https://arxiv.org/pdf/1405.4053.pdf)]
 - This R package is an Rcpp wrapper around https://github.com/hiyijian/doc2vec